 Hello, and welcome!

-Troop 168 meets 7:30 to about 8:45 pm, Monday evenings in the Scout room at the church located just east of May Avenue on Hefner Road (a map is here).
-Entrance to our meeting room is from the west side of the church and down the stairs.
+Troop 168 meets 7:30 to about 8:45 pm, Monday evenings in the Scout room at the church located just east of May Avenue on Hefner Road.
+Entrance to our meeting room is from the west side of the church and down the stairs on the outside of the building.
 Each meeting’s program varies depending on the program planned by our youth leadership and often includes learning and working on Scouting skills, preparing for campouts, working on merit badges or other projects.

 Scouting is an adventure based on challenge, leadership training and experience.
 At Troop 168, we hold as many of our activities outdoors as possible.
 We hold at least ten campouts each year, in addition to our annual summer camp outing and another high adventure experience for our older Scouts.